Dots (game): Ending

 The goal of the game is to capture more dots than the opponent.
-Traditionally, informal games of Dots were played until one of the players surrendered.
+Traditionally, informal games of dots were played until one of the players surrendered.

-In modern competitive play, a grounding rule is used: continuous groups of dots that touch the border of the field cannot be captured no matter how many moves opponent make, and these dots are said to be grounded.
+In modern competitive play, a grounding rule is used: continuous groups of dots that touch the border of the field cannot be surrounded and thus not be captured any more.
+These dots are said to be grounded.
 At any point in the game either player can stop the game, effectively saying "All the dots that I want to preserve are grounded.
 You can take everything else."
 After that, their opponent is allowed to make as many moves as desired to capture as many remaining dots as possible.
 The game then ends, and whoever captured most dots wins.
 In a weak position a good player will usually surrender before their opponent has to explicitly apply this rule.

 Initial position

 If one of the players only places their dots touching the border, none of them could be ever captured.
 To prevent forced draw situations, the game is usually played either from initial position or with first several moves restricted to some area around the center of the field.
 The most popular initial position is a cross.
 Other popular ones are double cross and four crosses placed randomly.
 A general trend is that the more crosses are initially placed on the field, the more active, less probable to end in a draw, and more challenging the game will be for both players.